BaReinhard/pod-installer-utils/README.md

 ## If you already have wine installed and experiencing problems
 *I suggest to remove your previously installed wine, winetricks, xquartz*

+**Then Follow These steps**:
-*Following this, run the install script in this repo `bash install.sh`*
+1. Run the install script in this repo `bash install.sh`

-## Finishing Up The Fresh Install
+2. Run `wine explorer`
-1. Download Diablo II and Diablo II:LOD for Windows (NOT MAC)
+3. Download Diablo II and Diablo II:LOD for Windows (NOT MAC)
-2. Read over the points identified here: https://pathofdiablo.com/wiki/index.php?title=Download
+4. Read over the points identified here: https://pathofdiablo.com/wiki/index.php?title=Download
-3. Run `bash run_pod_installer.sh`
+5. Run the Path of Diablo Launcher using `wine explorer` and navigate to the path of Path of Diablo Launcher